'A dumb thing to do': Justin Trudeau apologizes for brownface photo

 The photo's publication could spell more trouble for Trudeau, who polls say is facing a serious challenge from Conservative leader Andrew Scheer.

 Trudeau has been admired by liberals around the world for his progressive policies in the Trump era, with Canada accepting more refugees than the United States.
-His Liberal government has also strongly advocated free trade.
+His Liberal government has also strongly advocated free trade and legalized cannabis nationwide.

 But the 47-year-old son of late Prime Minister Pierre Trudeau was already vulnerable following one of the biggest scandals in Canadian political history, which arose when Trudeau's former attorney general said he improperly pressured her to halt the criminal prosecution of a company in Quebec.
-Trudeau has said he was standing up for jobs.
+Trudeau has said he was standing up for jobs, but the scandal rocked the government and led to multiple resignations earlier this year, causing a drop in the leader's poll ratings.

-Trudeau said he would have a conversation with his kids in the morning about taking responsibility.
+Following the release of the brownface photo, Trudeau said he would talk to his kids in the morning about taking responsibility.

+His quick apology did not stem the criticism from political opponents, who took the prime minister to task for what they said was troubling behavior.

+"It is insulting.
+Any time we hear examples of brownface or blackface it's making a mockery of someone for what they live, for what their lived experiences are.
+I think he has to answer for it," said Leftist New Democrat leader Jagmeet Singh, a Sikh who wears a turban and the first visible minority to lead a national party.

 RELATED: Dior stokes outrage, calls of Native American appropriation with new ad for its Sauvage fragrance